darmendariz/PyBallchasing/README.md

 # About

-PyBallchasing is a wrapper for the [ballchasing API](https://ballchasing.com/doc/api) that allows users to call the API in pure Python.
+## ballchasing.com

-[Ballchasing](https://ballchasing.com) is a repository consisting of more than 130,000,000 Rocket League replay files that provide a replay of matches played in-game in a proprietary binary file format.
-With the API, users can
+[Ballchasing](https://ballchasing.com) is a repository consisting of over 130 million [Rocket League](https://www.rocketleague.com/en) replay files that record more than 650 million minutes of gameplay time.
+These files allow players to save and re-watch full replays of matches played in-game using the game client.
+With the [ballchasing API](https://ballchasing.com/doc/api), users can
 - download, upload, delete, and patch replays,
 - create replay groups to organize collections of replays in a tree-like structure, and
 - access basic information and statistics about replays or replay groups.

+Rocket League replays are encoded in a proprietary and somewhat opaque binary file format `.replay`, but there exist parsing libraries with which users can extract meaningful data from the files (see [boxcars](https://github.com/nickbabcock/boxcars), [rattletrap](https://github.com/tfausak/rattletrap), [subtr-actor](https://github.com/rlrml/subtr-actor), and more).

+## PyBallchasing
+PyBallchasing is a wrapper for the [ballchasing API](https://ballchasing.com/doc/api) that allows users to call the API in pure Python.

 # Example usage